rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/basic-web-app.md

 weight: 610
 ---
 An executable of a package can be a dockerfile.
 In that case, rapyuta.io applies [docker build recipe](/developer-guide/create-software-packages/builds/#docker-recipe) while deploying the package.
-The tutorial illustrates this strategy, where a dockerfile builds a docker image.
+The tutorial illustrates this recipe, where a dockerfile builds a docker image.

 ## Learning objectives
 The tutorial will show you how to use a dockerfile to build an executable